metagenlab/zDB/docs/setup/databases.rst

 Source databases
 ================

-List of public databases needed to perform the annotation.
+List of public databases and files needed to perform the annotation.
 Most databases are optional depending of the annotation that are configured in the config file.

 =============================  =========  =================================================